 Despite the dramatic shifts toward workplace DEI programming, many have reportedly missed the mark in employee satisfaction.
 This is often due to a workplace’s lack of resources for DEI programs, questionable authenticity in the creation of programs, and companies’ inability to speak out on social justice issues and concerns.
 There are, however, many underlying benefits of DEI programs in the workplace that are not easily measured.
 We’ve listed three benefits that can happen organically as a byproduct of your company’s programs, activities, and initiatives.

-1) People tend to speak up more and fear social anxiety less.
+1) People tend to speak up more and fear social anxiety less

 An effective DEI program is one in which employees can bring their true selves to work.
 Even if a person isn’t able to truly become their “off the clock” version of themselves, aiming toward that goal creates a culture of authenticity.
 With the increased authenticity, employees are more likely to say and do things with less fear of acceptance or repercussions.

 A culture of belonging helps decrease social anxiety.
 With a decrease in social anxiety, employees are likely to have higher work performance, specifically those that work in teams.
 Veroshk Williams, PhD, a clinical psychologist in San Juan, Puerto Rico, says that “work is the perfect combination for social anxiety and panic to arise.
-In addition, a lot of times, we’re often fatigued from work, which makes it easier for our nervous system to malfunction.”
+In addition, we’re often fatigued from work, which makes it easier for our nervous system to malfunction.”
 Inclusion programming combats this anxiety by leveling playing fields and lowering power dynamics across organizations.

 2) Allows for creativity and ownership amongst employees.